MSDS698/2021-product-analytics-group-project-group_7_swolemate/README.md

 3) Go to register page, then to the login page
 4) Go to the login page, upload video, then automatically goes to results page

+When get to the upload page in the site:
+- For a quick example, upload the video, 'inputs.mp4' from this github repository as a 'bicep' exercise on the 'left side'

 Steps to Run on Elastic Beanstalk
 1) Run 'sh deploy.sh'
 2) Go to your Elastic Beanstalk account